MathiasMier/Crises/README.md

 - Figure 1 comes from sheet "dia" in Diagrams_Fuelprices_RevisionCrises.xlsx
 - Table 1 comes from sheet "pfuel" in Tables_RevisionCrises.xlsx
 - Table 2 comes from sheet "Scenarios" in Diagrams_RevisionCrises.xlsx
-- Figure 2 was created with power point but the source is lost
+- Figure 2 comes from Iteration_RevisionCrises.pptx
 - Figure 3 comes from sheet "Dia" in Diagrams_RevisionCrises.xlsx
 - Figure 4 comes from sheet "Countryshares" in Diagrams_RevisionCrises.xlsx
 - Table 4 comes from sheet "TAB_nowreal_2022" in Diagrams_RevisionCrises.xlsx